Neto Scariot

 big data cards

-We created three card patterns that feature reduced interactions, placing information in expandable clicks, supporting icons and large numbers.
+We designed three card patterns that feature reduced interactions, placing information in expandable clicks, supporting icons and large numbers.
 These cards were used in various sections of the prototypes.

 #02